salabim/istr/readme.md

 ```

 #### test for even/odd
-It is possible to test for even/odd (provided the istt can be interpreted as an int) with the
+It is possible to test for even/odd (provided the istr can be interpreted as an int) with the

 `is_even` and `is_odd` method, e.g.